Cushing’s Disease Newport Beach & Orange County, CA

-Cushing’s disease is a serious hormonal disorder caused by a pituitary tumor secreting adrenocorticotropic hormone (ACTH), resulting in overproduction of steroid hormone cortisol in the blood level.
-ACTH stimulates the adrenal glands that is located on top of the kidneys to produce cortisol, commonly known as the stress hormone.
+Cushing’s disease is a serious hormonal disorder caused by a pituitary tumor secreting adrenocorticotropic hormone (ACTH), resulting in the overproduction of steroid hormone cortisol in the blood level.
+ACTH stimulates the adrenal glands that are located on top of the kidneys to produce cortisol, commonly known as the stress hormone.

 Some physical symptoms of Cushing’s disease are easier to notice than others.
 Robert Louis, MD will look for specific physical signs of Cushing’s Disease and may do some tests to better understand your symptoms.

 - Mental change (depression or anxiety)

 - A round and/or red face

 - The unusual buildup of fatty tissue between the shoulder blades